Student Exchange Scheme

 The PolyU International Student Exchange is an exchange programme for undergraduates.
 Since 2006, the Department also commenced their departmental exchange arrangement with various partner universities around the world, such as Imperial College of London, The Catholic University of America, University of Calgary, The University of Illinois and Delft University of Technology.
 The number of exchange students over the years is showed in the following graph.

-- Full-time PolyU undergraduate student with Grade Point Average (GPA) of 2.7 or above.
+- Full-time PolyU non-final year undergraduate students with Grade Point Average (GPA) of 2.7 or above.

 - Independent, outgoing, flexible, sociable.